Which are the best credit cards for Avios?

 Summary: Should I get an Avios credit card?

-If you are happy to shoulder the fee (with the exception of the fee-free Barclaycard Avios card, which is fee-free), credit cards that allow you to collect Avios on your normal spending can make sense, particularly if you often travel or would like to enjoy a flight upgrade as a rare treat.
+Credit cards that allow you to collect Avios on your normal spending can make sense, particularly if you often travel or would like to enjoy a flight upgrade as a rare treat.
 You need to keep in mind, however, that not all of these cards are the best option to use when you are abroad, with many attracting foreign transaction fees.
-Instead, you may want to consider a travel credit card, in which case you may find our articles "Compare the best travel credit cards" and "Best 0% foreign transaction fee credit cards" useful.
+Instead, you may want to consider a travel credit card.

 Alternatively, if you are considering other loyalty schemes, check out our article on the best air-miles credit cards, which includes a wider range of airlines.